BugmakerCC/SOChecker/README.md

 For more information, please refer to our paper **Identifying Smart Contract Security Issues in Code Snippets from *Stack Overflow***.

 ---
-# *Code Completioner*
+# *Code Completer*
-*Code Completioner* is employed to complete smart contract fragments, enabling the generation of a comprehensive and **compiled** contract while preserving the integrity of the original fragments.
+*Code Completer* is employed to complete smart contract fragments, enabling the generation of a comprehensive and **compiled** contract while preserving the integrity of the original fragments.
 This guarantees the seamless advancement of our subsequent program analysis procedures.

 ### File Description
 ***Finetuning dataset.json*** is the file of dataset we use to finetune the model.